awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 **Note**
 A function can use up to 5 layers at a time\.
 The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB\.
 For more information, see [AWS Lambda Limits](limits.md)\.

 You can create layers, or use layers published by AWS and other AWS customers\.
-Layers support [resource\-based policies](#configuration-layers-permissions) for granting permissions to specific AWS accounts, [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), or all accounts\.
+Layers support [resource\-based policies](#configuration-layers-permissions) for granting layer usage permissions to specific AWS accounts, [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), or all accounts\.

 Layers are extracted to the `/opt` directory in the function execution environment\.
 Each runtime looks for libraries in a different location under `/opt`, depending on the language\.
 [Structure your layer](#configuration-layers-path) so that function code can access libraries without additional configuration\.